port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/pagerduty.md

 ## Let's Test It

-In this section, we will display the webhook event data received from PagerDuty when an incident is created or updated and how the entity is finally created in Port using the webhook configuration.
+In this section, we explore the webhook event data that is received from PagerDuty whenever an incident is created or updated.
+We will also delve into how the entity is finally created in Port using the webhook configuration.

 ### Payload